melissapalmer/melissapalmer.github.io/_posts/devops/2018-08-16-vagrant-windows-aws.md

 # You'll need to create and setup an AWS Account:
 ## Ensure you have an AWS Account
 You  an register for an [AWS Account](https://portal.aws.amazon.com/billing/signup#/support), choose the Basic Plan ("Free").
-You will need to supply your credit card details :-( Even though its a Free option.
+You will need to supply your credit card details :-( even though its a free option.

 ## Setup an access key in AWS
 Go to the [IAM console](https://console.aws.amazon.com/iam/home#/users), and add a new user.